nicolasard/personalStuff/Maven.md

 https://maven.apache.org/pom.html#properties

 #### Spotless Plugin
-This is a nice plugin to keep the code writen folloing the same conventions.
+This is a nice plugin to keep the code writen folloing the same code style (format) conventions.
 You can find the doc here.

 This is a nice plugin config for your pom.xml